-In recent years, companies all over the world have been confronted with the COVID-19 pandemic, global recession, and significant impact on the climate, leading to changing weather patterns.
+In recent years, companies all over the world have been confronted with the COVID-19 pandemic, global recession, and significant impact on global and regional supply chains.
 Though it has been a challenging time, there is room for optimism as we build on the lessons learned.
 For some, these challenges were a hurdle too far, but many have survived the storm; now it is time to find ways to thrive by capitalising on opportunities.

 The insurance sector has long been a facilitator of social change.
 While many find managing their insurance spending and understanding their risks a taxing process, with the right guidance you can optimise your spending, protect your business and unlock growth opportunities.
 To keep your business thriving and not just surviving, you need to be aware of your unique risk landscape and the best practices in your industry.

 Companies should lean on their advisers as they learn to survive and thrive in their new normal.
 A good insurance adviser should help you protect your business in a number of ways, some of which are listed below.

 With better understanding of the insurance process and the available coverages, along with the amount they actually need, companies can better optimise their risk transfer.

 When you are aware of the specific challenges and opportunities in your industry or sector, you are in a better position to take a specialised view of your risk transfer.
 This is essential in ensuring you have the cover you need.
 Make sure your adviser has deep understanding and experience in your industry.